A Return After Some Time

 After hours of work, he handed me $60.
 I hesitated but accepted it because I didn't know how to refuse without making things awkward.
 I didn't go there expecting to be paid.
 I went there to help.

-If I had been doing that job as part of my landscaping business, I would have charged quit a bit more.
+If I had been doing that job as part of my landscaping business, I would have charged quite a bit more.
 Thinking about that makes the situation feel a little better—I still feel like I contributed a lot of unpaid effort.

 He also knows I'm in a tight spot financially right now, so the money does help.
 Eve told me it should be taken as a compliment because he doesn't normally offer money to people who help him.
 I'm not entirely sure how to interpret it.
 Part of me wonders if he just didn't want it to look like I was doing favors for the family.